invitae/invitae-hanlab/README.md

 ## Bag of Words (BoW)

-Note: Only codes are included.
-Data files are not.
+Note: Codes and a sample dataset are included.
+The original data files are not.
+The sample dataset was generated from the original dataset with the script `make_data_sample.py`.

 Steps: